mrzjy/GenshinDialog/README.md

 Notes:

-1. output is a json file (could be viewed by most txt viewer), the structure is a list of list, it's a list of dialog and each dialog is then a list of utterance
+1. The dialogue output is in jsonl format: each line is a JSON structure.
+The JSON structure is a list of utterance dicts (containing role and content fields (which is just like ChatGPT messages))
 2. There are already sampled outputs in the extracted_dialog folder for 3 languages, but you need to run the command yourself in order to get ***FULL dialogs*** (output file size is around 100+MB for each language)
 3. Language options correspond to languages in Dim's GenshinData/TextMap (e.g., CHS, JA, ES, FR, etc.)
 4. There are string variables in the dialogs, whose real value depends on one's main character choice in the game.
 Note that these string variables might have different names in different languages

+### Know Issues

+1. The current way of dealing with dialogue branches is naive and not satisfying, must work on a better way of representing branches.

 ### Extract miscellaneous things